Mayorcul/Capstone-project/README.md

  - Microsoft Excel: for Data cleaning, transforming, analysis and visualization
  - SQL: Structured query language for quering data
  - Power BI for visualization

+### Data Cleaning and preparation
+ 1. Data cleaning and formatting
+ 2. Handling missing variables
+ 3. Data loading and inspection